zulianp/sfem/notebook/README.md

 ## 2024/05/03 (SFEM comparision A100 vs P100)

  for largest mesh.
 Significant speed up is observed by using A100 on large meshes **(167.7 million tet4 elements)**.
-For small meshes, however, the we have the opposite picture.
+For small meshes, however, we have the opposite picture.

 The peak throughput reached on the A100 is **5.3 GDOF/s**